 How can you make it easier?

 Sometimes pressure is helpful.
-There is a point in your writing process where a deadline and a commitment will provide just enough pressure to get your paper submitted so you can move on to something else. [link to the post about the quilt] But it seems to me that a lot of academics have those 3 herders in the field all the time, making the cows nervous and affecting how they graze.
+There is a point in your writing process where a deadline and a commitment will provide just enough pressure to get your paper submitted so you can move on to something else.
+But it seems to me that a lot of academics have those 3 herders in the field all the time, making the cows nervous and affecting how they graze.
 No rancher is going to do that.
 Even with corner gates, they only put the pressure on when they need to move the cattle.

 Your normal writing process should only require a fence to keep you focused on this particular project.
 Your writing paddock needs to be big enough for you to move around and find the really succulent bits.
 And it needs to keep you there as you hone your writing towards a specific output and need to do some of the less succulent but still nutritious writing tasks that move you from exploring your own intellectual curiosity to communicating a specific argument to a specific audience.
 (For more on these stages of the process see my Short Guide, The Scholarly Writing Process.)